 2. Configure Apache2 server on Ubuntu

-Updated on February 14, 2026.
+Updated on March 28, 2026.

-The instructions described here should be executed in a terminal window by a user who has sudo authorization.
+The configuration of a virtual host described here follows the installation of Apache2 software, as described in Installing Apache2 and PHP.
+The instructions described here should be executed in a terminal window by a user with sudo authorization.
 The text editor used here is nano within a terminal window.

 First, update and upgrade your repositories by running the following commands in a terminal window: